tom-jk/kritaOpenDocumentDocker/README.md

 ### Install directly with Krita
 In Krita, select Tools ‣ Scripts ‣ Import Python Plugin from Web.<br/>
-Paste https://github.com/tom-jk/kritaOpenDocumentDocker in the dialog, and press Ok.
+Copy and paste the link to the latest release (below) into the dialog, and press Ok.
 Choose to activate the plugin when prompted, then restart Krita.

-Note that this will download the plugin in its current (unstable, in-development) state, not its latest release.
-The two methods above are preferred.

 ##
 If you can't see the docker, first ensure it is enabled.
 In Krita, select Settings ‣ Configure Krita, select Python Plugin Manager, and look for Open Documents Docker in the list.
 If it is unchecked, check it, click Ok, and restart Krita.<br/>